Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_Air-Cooled_BMC_and_Leaf_Switch_SNMP_Credentials.md

 ## Limitation

-The default global credentials used for liquid-cooled BMCs in the [Change Cray EX Liquid-Cooled Cabinet Global Default Password](Change_EX_Liquid-Cooled_Cabinet_Global_Default_Password.md) procedure needs to be the same as the one used in this procedure for air-cooled BMCs River hardware.
+The default global credentials used for liquid-cooled BMCs in the [Change Cray EX Liquid-Cooled Cabinet Global Default Password](Change_EX_Liquid-Cooled_Cabinet_Global_Default_Password.md) procedure needs to be the same as the one used in this procedure for air-cooled BMCs (River hardware).

 ## Procedure